 I recommend you follow the non-surgical correction of pectus excavatum.

 Back in the days, I experienced shortness of breath while I was playing basketball and soccer.

-I started going for long-distance runs, started cycling and high-intensity cardio workouts.
+I started going for long-distance runs, started cycling, and implemented high-intensity cardio workouts in my exercise routine.

 Although my endurance problem improved slightly, I still had a shortness of breath.